jdh8/wbridge5.book/README.md

 in [*Full Disclosure*][fd] format.

 The topic of this book is mainly bidding because playing is somewhat universal.
-Playing depends not on how to bid but on meaning of every bid.
+Playing depends not on how to bid but on meaning of every call.
 There are so many experts and books for playing that writing one more book is infeasible for me.